 Maintenance functions may be carried out by custodial staff of the owner and/or by contractors.
-In some cases, some maintenance functions may be carried out by tenants or their contractors.

-Facility Assessment: Facility assessment, which less sophisticated office building owners may not carry out systematically, consists of the survey or inspection of the office buildings on a scheduled basis.
+Facility Assessment: Facility assessment, which less sophisticated multifamily building owners may not carry out systematically, consists of the survey or inspection of the multifamily buildings on a scheduled basis.
 It may also include a review of documents, such as archival building plans, for retrieving specific information.
-The purpose(s) of the surveys or inspections is to determine facility conditions in relation to one or more of the following categories:
+The purpose of the surveys or inspections is to determine facility conditions in relation to one or more of the following categories: